 Award Scholarships Award scholarships are given in connection with one of the FFA's recognition programs.
 Scholarship recipients are identified through the selection process of that particular awards program.
-Currently scholarships are award through the following recognition programs: agriscience fair, star awards, proficiency awards, work-based learning awards, agricultural industry awards, speaking development events and the Texas FFA Rodeo.
+Currently scholarships are award through the following recognition programs: agriscience fair, CDEs, LDEs, proficiency awards, star awards, speaking development events and the Texas FFA Rodeo.

 Academic Scholarships Texas FFA Association is blessed with partners who underwrite nearly \$2 million in scholarships through the Texas FFA Association's academic scholarship program.

 The purpose of the Texas FFA College Scholarship Program is to provide financial assistance to the most capable and deserving FFA members from each area of the state wishing to pursue a bachelor's degree from a Texas college or university.
 Scholarship recipients must pursue a degree plan which meets the criteria of their scholarship award.
 Candidates are selected on a competitive basis applying the following criteria: unweighted grade average, SAT or ACT scores, Agriculture, Food and Natural Resources and related instruction, LDE, CDE and other FFA participation, FFA leadership, SAE, financial need, and interview performance.
 Brent Lankford of Ponder is the chairman.